OpenTOSCA/container/README.md

 2. Go to directory `org.opentosca.container.war` and run `mvn spring-boot:run` and the runtime should be available under localhost:1337

 ## Creating a new version
-1. Run mvn release:update-versions -DautoVersionSubmodules=true, set to preffered version.
+1. Run mvn release:update-versions -DautoVersionSubmodules=true, set to the prefered version for the container.
 [More Info](https://maven.apache.org/maven-release/maven-release-plugin/examples/update-versions.html)
-2. Add latest winery version into main pom.xml
+2. Add latest winery version into main pom.xml (under <winery.version>ustutt-SNAPSHOT</winery.version>) by going into your local maven repo and find the dependencies (e.g. .m2/repository/com/github/opentosca/winery/org.eclipse.winery.repository/).
+Inside one of the dependencies fetch the version (e.g. <version>ustutt-b1ddec3c0c-1</version>) from the SNAPSHOT version in the metadata (e.g. /.m2/repository/com/github/opentosca/winery/org.eclipse.winery.repository/ustutt-SNAPSHOT/maven-metadata-jitpack.xml)
 3. Then run `git tag <tagname>` where tagname is the version and if a major release add name to it, afterwards run `git push origin --tags`

 ## Disclaimer of Warranty